ivancheban/docsy-site/content/en/docs/static-site-generators/docs-as-code.md

 If you followed the steps in the previous sections, you have published your site on the Internet.
 Now I explain how to automatically update your site with documentation using the CI/CD pipeline.

 In fact, automatic pipeline is already set up—Netlify has created a hook in your GitHub repository and will track any changes.
 Once you commit and push changes from your local project to the GitHub repository, Netlify begins the process of building and deploying the site.
-It doesn't take much time (1-2 minutes), because everything is cached, and only delta is deployed—changes between the original and current version of the files.
+It doesn't take much time (1–2 minutes), because everything is cached, and only delta is deployed—changes between the original and current version of the files.

-Try changing something in the files locally, and then repeat the steps for **Git: Commit All** and **Git: Push** described in the [Upload to GitHub](./#upload-to-github) section .
+Try changing something in the files locally, and then repeat the steps for **Git: Commit All** and **Git: Push** described in the [Upload to GitHub](./#upload-to-github) section.

 All changes are published to the master branch.
-If you create a `develop` branch or other branch, the changes you make to those branches will not be reflected on the site because the `master` branch is considered *Production*.
+If you create a `develop` branch or other branch, the changes you make to those branches won't appear on the site because the `master` branch is considered *Production*.
 Of course, all this is adjustable.
 However, I suggest leaving all the configuration processes in the local infrastructure to the specialists who deal with it: devops or system engineers.
 They will create scripts and environments for publishing the local instance of the site (useful for viewing articles before publication for production).
 Specialists will also configure the deployment server (Octopus or other), the location of file hosting (AWS S3 buckets or other).

 Your task is to create a demo for the documentation site to show how it works.
 Leadership will then decide whether to continue to use Confluence or other internal knowledge base.
 And it's possible that this site with documentation will be finalized by frontend engineers so that it serves as the main documentation site for your product.